johnwargo/word-clock-neomatrix-wifi-desktop/docs/assembly.md

 - [ ] On the DS3231 Precision RTC FeatherWing board, look for the connections highlighted in the following figure.

+![DS3231 Precision RTC FeatherWing Connections](images/ds3231-pins.png)

 **Note:** When I connected the wires to the board (described in the next three steps) I ran the wires up from the underside of the board and soldered them on the top

-![DS3231 Precision RTC FeatherWing Connections](images/ds3231-pins.png)

 - [ ] Connect the exposed end of the Black wire to the GND Connection highlighted in the figure and solder it in place.

 - [ ] Connect the exposed end of the Red wire to the 5V Connection highlighted in the figure and solder it in place.

 - [ ] Connect the exposed end of the other color (mine is blue) wire to the DIN Connection highlighted in the figure and solder it in place.
+This is the A0 pin on the Feather.

 When you're all done, the assembly should look similar to the following: